sspirou/clipboard_challenge/Ticket_Breakdown.md

 - if no custom id exists, use internal db id of agent like before
 - Update unit tests
 Estimate: Easy, 2 hours

+#### Ticket 4: Update `generateReport` to display custom id's
+- Update the PDF conversion to include each agent's custom id wherever the internal id was previously used
+- Internal database id's should still be used when custom id is not present
+Estimate: Easy, 1 hour